Connecting Learning With The Outdoors

 Posted on 5th February 2019 at 10:53

-Here are just a few of an unlimited list of ideas for linking your eco classroom to the surroundings:
+Here are just some of the elements and ideas for linking your eco classroom to the surroundings:

 Bring plants indoors - This in an easy, effortless way to bring nature into your eco classroom, as well as a quick spot of interior decorating!
 You could use a variety of fresh flowers of leafy plants.
 Plants also improve the air quality, so you're doing everybody a favour.